Monday, May 31, 2010

 Shlach: Rejecting the Good Land

-There was once a very pious man; he was so absorbed in spiritual matters that the world barely touched him.
+There was once a deeply pious man, a tzaddik so absorbed in spiritual matters that the world barely touched him.
 When he heard of a suitable match for his son, he couldn’t just trust the matchmaker’s word.
 No, he would go and see for himself.

 So, off he went, traveling to meet the bride and her family.
 Highly satisfied with the match, he arranged the financial terms for the wedding.
 He returned home to report back what he had seen: the piety and erudition of the father, the modesty and fine character traits of the mother.